ARICOMA-D365BC/AC-IB-dynamics365smb-docs-OmegaT/target/AC-FinancialPack/ac-multiple-payment-methods.md

 9. Run the New action to create a new document.
 10. On the Sales Invoice page, enter the customer (see above)
 11. Enter at least one invoice line.
-12. On the Sales invoice page, start the release function.
+12. On the Sales invoice page, start the issue function.

 ## EET records directly from the Payment Schedule